 My own favorite wine is the Antica Viti Amarone Della Valpolicella.
 The Amarone wine is the most sophisticated wine with deep red color and fullness.
 Ideal for braised meat and aged cheese.
-The wine used to be something special for the Italian families in the Veneto.
-Not something to drink every day, but only on occasions.
+The wine was something special for the Italian families in the Veneto.
+Not something to drink every day, but only on occasion.
 An Amarone starts with a price of about 20 euros per bottle.

 The success of the wines from Veneto is most significant because of the Prosecco wine from this region.
 But worldwide, the Soave is a better-quality wine.
 The vineyards are located between Verona and Venice.
 I would, therefore, like to take you along in both wines from Veneto.

 First, something about the Soave white wines.
 The wine is slightly dry and has a subtle taste.
 The vineyards are on volcanic soil, and the grapes contained in it are: